i386x/vmtools/README.md

 *vmtools*, or virtual machine tools, is a set of scripts for managing virtual machines and images.
 Its purpose is to help with testing software and features on operating systems without touching the host.
+Virtual machines are running in *snapshot* mode, which means that after halting every change is forgotten.

 ## Requirements